 Sustainable Living Center Oregon

 We thought water bath canning was the ‘gateway’ to pressure canning.
-Water bath canning is used on high acid foods (pickles, jams, jellies, etc.), and we use pressure canning for MEATS.
+Water bath canning is used on high acid foods (pickles, jams, jellies, etc.), but we use pressure canning for MEATS.

 We even can the Crab and Salmon we catch, the chickens we raised, and the deer we hunt.

-We can meat instead of freezing it because it has a longer shelf life, and more critical, if you lose electric power, you WILL NOT LOSE YOUR MEAT.
-The picture above of a sample of the meats Dean has canned in the last two months.
+We can meat instead of freezing it because it has a longer shelf life, and more critically, if you lose electric power, you WILL NOT LOSE YOUR MEAT.
+The picture above of a sample of the meats was canned in the last two months.
 Most of the meat was harvested from sustainable resources.
-Now, he plans to supplement the meat with a supply of vegetables and fruit.
+We plan to supplement our meat supply with a supply of vegetables and fruit.

 We are willing to teach you to the skin, cut up, prepare, and Pressure Can in exchange for some of your bounty.

 Now that we have mastered it … we are ready to teach others..